Cape May Point, New Jersey: Ecology

-Religion
+Places of interest

-The Sisters of St. Joseph maintain the Queen of the Sea facility, a convent called the Saint Joseph House, and a retreat facility called Saint Mary by-the-Sea.
+The Sisters of St. Joseph maintained the Queen of the Sea facility, a convent called the Saint Joseph House, and a retreat facility called Saint Mary by-the-Sea.
 Bill Barlow of the Press of Atlantic City wrote that it is "A beloved local landmark".
 Its facilities are not connected with the Roman Catholic Diocese of Camden.

 Saint Mary opened as the Shoreham Hotel in 1889.
-Due to business failure it became a nursing home for African Americans in 1898, known as Home for Aged and Infirm Colored People.
+After the business failed, it became a nursing home for African Americans in 1898, known as Home for Aged and Infirm Colored People.
 It later closed, and the sisters spent $9,000 to buy the property in 1909, which it called Saint Mary.
 This building has a "U-shape" and 38000 sqft of space.
 In 2016 the sisters announced that they intended to close Saint Mary.
-The COVID-19 pandemic in New Jersey, starting in 2020, meant that the group could no longer hold retreats there, and in 2021 the order announced Saint Mary was closing.
-In 2018 the order stated that upon closure St. Mary's should be demolished.
-In 2021 the order did not anticipate demolishing the facility.
+The COVID-19 pandemic in New Jersey, starting in 2020, meant that the group could no longer hold retreats there, and in 2021 the order announced that Saint Mary was closing.
+The Cape May Point Science Center opened in June 2023 in the Saint Mary building that it had acquired the previous year for $5.5 million.

-Parks and recreation

-The "Miss Cape May Point" contest was held in the borough.